Latest posts by Adam Zilko (see all)

 A Petition To Kill The Google Penguin Update

 So why is everyone so up in arms about Penguin?
 Did it actually weed out webspam?
-Are those business owners who are complaining about ruined livelihoods just upset because their spam-games have been caught?
+Are those dental practice and other business owners who are complaining about ruined livelihoods just upset because their spam-games have been caught?

 Much More Than An Over-Optimization Penalty